 I strongly believe that life is meant to be lived to the fullest.
 Indeed, we are the only living beings on this planet that have the capacity to think and reason.
 So, why not take full advantage of it?

-If you implement these 23 self-growth ideas, I can confidently say that you’ll become a better person, and have experiences that many only dream of.
+If you implement these 23 self-betterment/bucket list ideas, I can confidently say that you’ll become a better person, and have experiences that many only dream of.
 You know what they say: you won’t grow if you always stay in your comfort zone.

 I leave you with one of my favorite quotes, from Hunter S. Thompson: